marneu/custom_logo/README.md

 custom_logo
 ===========

-Roundcube Webmail Plugin Customize Logo in Session (can depend on Domain)
+Roundcube Webmail Plugin Customize Logo in Session (can depend on domain)

 Plugin to load a different logo within a Round Cube Session.
 The Logo can depend on the domain name (not a must) if you have diffent customers.